Missarachnid/mmkepler-version2/README.md

-# This is the code for [mmkepler.com](https://www.mmkepler.com), my personal website.
+# This is the code for [mmkepler.com](https://www.mmkepler.com)
+It is my personal website.
-This is version 3.0.
-I rewored the site to learn next.js
+This is version 2.0, I reworked the site to learn next.js

 ## Technology Used:
 *  React